openvinotoolkit/datumaro/docs/developer_guide.md

 multiple subsets (e.g. `train`, `test`, `val` etc.), the list of dataset subsets is available in `dataset.subsets()`.

 A `DatasetItem` is an element of a dataset.
-Its `id` is a name of the corresponding image, video frame, or other media type being annotated.
+Its `id` is the name of the corresponding image, video frame, or other media being annotated.
 An item can have some `attributes`, associated media info and `annotations`.

 Datasets typically have annotations, and these annotations can